Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 - Train reps on risk, not just persuasion.

-- Audit exceptions quickly so small problems don’t turn into legal issues.
+- Audit exceptions quickly to prevent small problems from becoming issues.

 The Modern Tech Stack That Powers Elite Field Teams

-Field sales teams don’t lose money because they lack dashboards; they lose money when reps spend too much time driving, too little time selling, and too many hours cleaning up bad notes, missed check‑ins, and delayed follow‑up.
-Your stack has one job: reduce windshield time, tighten execution in the field, and make every visit easier to verify, coach, and advance.
+Field sales loses money when reps spend too much time driving, not enough time selling, and when notes and follow‑ups lag.
+Your tech stack should reduce windshield time, tighten execution in the field, and make visits verifiable and coachable.

 | Tool category | What it should handle | Why it matters |